retrorepair/NES_MiSTer_YC/README.md

 ### Quick Note:

-**YPbPr is requred in the MiSTer ini file, as well as using green for LUMA (Y) and red for CHROMA (C).
-A VGA to component is what I am currently using.**
+**YPbPr=1 is requred in the MiSTer ini file, as well as using green for LUMA (Y) and red for CHROMA (C).
+A VGA to component is what I am currently using.
+Just another note, YPbPr/Component will not work as I am using that option to test YC**

 The YUV standard was used with the following assumptions